Rhoban/onshape-to-robot/docs/source/exporter_mujoco.rst

 ``geom_properties`` *(default: {})*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Allow to specify the properties of the geometries (collision and visual) produced in the MuJoCo output.
-The key should be link (body) names with support for wildcard pattern matching.
+The key should be part names with support for wildcard pattern matching.

 Properties can be specified separately for ``visual`` and ``collision`` geometries, or applied to both if not nested.

-Wildcard patterns (``*``, ``?``, ``[seq]``) are supported for matching link names.
+Wildcard patterns (``*``, ``?``, ``[seq]``) are supported for matching part names.
 When multiple patterns match, properties are merged in order with later matches overriding earlier ones.

 All properties are added as XML attributes to the ``<geom ...>`` tag.
 Common MuJoCo geom attributes include: